EU's Juncker offers carrot and stick to eastern states

 As the EU contemplates deeper integration after Britain’s departure, the eastern states - mostly outside the euro zone - fear they will be pushed out of the decision-making core and will lose out in a “multi-speed” EU.

-Juncker offered some reassurances on that, saying he did not favor a separate euro zone budget, or a euro zone finance minister, but closer ties between all 27 EU states remaining after Brexit.
+Juncker offered some reassurances on that, saying he did not favour a separate euro zone budget, or a euro zone finance minister, but closer ties between all 27 EU states remaining after Brexit.

 Reporting by Alastair Macdonald, Writing by Gabriela Baczynska; Editing by Mark Trevelyan